There There (novel): Plot

 The book begins with an essay by Orange, detailing "brief and jarring vignettes revealing the violence and genocide that Indigenous people have endured, and how it has been sanitized over the centuries."

 As the novel continues into fiction it alternates between first, second, and third person perspectives, following twelve characters who are Native American or closely related to Native Americans in the area of Oakland, California.
 The main characters include Tony Loneman, Dene Oxendene, Opal Viola Victoria Bear Shield, Edwin Black, Bill Davis, Calvin Johnson, Jacquie Red Feather, Orvil Red Feather, Octavio Gomez, Daniel Gonzales, Blue, and Thomas Frank.

 The characters face similar conflict throughout the novel.
-A teenager, Orvil Red Feather, turns to Google in search of the answer, "What does it mean to be a real Indian," and in the mirror, wearing tribal regalia, sees only "a fake, a copy, a boy playing dress-up."
+A teenager, Orvil Red Feather, turns to Google in search of the answer of the question of "What does it mean to be a real Indian," and in the mirror, wearing tribal regalia, sees only "a fake, a copy, a boy playing dress-up."
 Calvin Johnson confronts his guilt at claiming to not be Native at all, admitting, "Mostly I just feel like I'm from Oakland."
-One character struggles with his place in society as "ambiguously nonwhite," while another "overweight and constipated, has a graduate degree in Native American literature but no job prospects — a living symbol of the moribund plight of Indian culture in the United States."
-Thomas, who is an alcoholic and has lost his job working as a janitor, wrestles with a life lived suspended between his mother, who is white, and his "one-thousand-percent Indian" father who is a medicine man.
+One character struggles with his place in society as "ambiguously nonwhite," while Edwin Black, "overweight and constipated, has a graduate degree in Native American literature but no job prospects — a living symbol of the moribund plight of Indian culture in the United States."
+Thomas Frank, who is an alcoholic and has lost his job working as a janitor, wrestles with a life lived suspended between his mother, who is white, and his "one-thousand-percent Indian" father who is a medicine man.
 Orange writes:

 You're from a people who took and took and took and took.
 And from a people taken.
 You're both and neither.
 In the bath, you'd stare at your brown arms against your white legs in the water and wonder what they were doing together on the same body, in the same bathtub.

 Tony Loneman grapples with the fetal alcohol syndrome left to him by his alcoholic mother.
-Octavio Gomez remembers alcohol through the drunk driving accident that claimed his family.
+Octavio Gomez remembers alcohol through the drunk driving incident that claimed his family.
 Jacquie Red Feather faces sobriety from the perspective of a substance abuse counselor in the wake of her daughter's suicide thirteen years prior.
-Blue recalls how she initially remained with her abusive partner before finally leaving.
-Jacquie and her half-sister Opal Viola Victoria Bear Shield recall their childhood experiences in the American Indian Movement's occupation of Alcatraz island.
+Blue recalls how she initially remained in Oklahoma with her abusive partner before finally leaving.
+Jacquie and her half-sister Opal Viola Victoria Bear Shield recall their childhood experiences in the Native American occupation of Alcatraz island.

-All storylines and characters eventually coalesce around a pow wow taking place at the Oakland–Alameda County Coliseum, where some characters have smuggled in 3D printed handguns in an attempt to rob the event to repay drug debts.
+All storylines and characters eventually coalesce around a powwow taking place at the Oakland–Alameda County Coliseum, where Octavio, Tony, Calvin, and others have smuggled in 3D printed handguns in an attempt to rob the event to repay drug debts.